maguilarga/Mission2Mars/README.md

 ## Contributing

-Thank you to SrackOverflow who cleared many doubts and provided code snippets Thank you to John Jawkins who answered my question and unstucked me
+* Thank you to SrackOverflow who cleared many doubts and provided code snippets
+* Thank you to John Hawkins who answered my question and unstucked me

 ## Versioning